nicolasgasco/42_minishell/README.md

 ## Backlog

+1. Initializing project
+    - Writing Makefile
+    - Importing and checking Libft
+    - Writing header file
-1. Creating a prompt and listening to user input
+2. Creating a prompt and listening to user input
     - Prompt shows username and hostname
     - Prompt has a working history
-2. Parse user input
+3. Parse user input
     - List of valid commands
     - List of quotes